WilliXL/user_modeling_memory/README.md

   > Looks at how to use the goal and plans (in the long term) of the user should influence the explanation that a system output.
 Could be interesting collaboration with on-the-fly dialogue generation.
 But how would goals be inferred/stored?
 - [6] Baker, R., Corbett, a., Koedinger, K., & Roll, I. (2005).
 Detecting when students game the system, across tutor subjects and classroom cohorts.
 User Modeling 2005, 150–150.
   > Students who don't actually want to learn and want to "game the system" could be dealt with differently in terms of what their goal is.
+- [7] Carberry, S., Chu-Carroll, J., & Elzer, S. (1999).
+Constructing and Utilizing a Model of User Preferences in Collaborative Consultation Dialogues.
+Computational Intelligence, 15(3), 185–217.
+  > Similar to using goals and plans [5] except that users not conscious of their preferences, unlike their goals.
+Could be stored the same way as goals.
+Dialogue affected by goals/plans as well as preferences seem like they will take on similar external features.

 ### Research Questions
 __1. When to collect user data?__